 Welcome to Behind the Screams!
 In this article, we will be taking a look at the true stories that inspired some of our favorite horror films.
 Each month, we will dive into the stories behind these films and see that, sometimes, the truth is far more horrifying than fiction.

 Let’s get one thing out in the open.
 Very little about The Amityville Horror is true.
 Jay Anson, the writer of the famous book, was.. lying.
 George and Kathy Lutz, the people whose story Anson told, were.. lying.
-It’s unsure if Ed and Lorraine Warren, who investigated the house after the Lutz family left, pretty much just attached themselves to an interesting story and make some money off of the fever that The Exorcist infected the nation with only a few years earlier.
+It’s pretty clear that Ed and Lorraine Warren, who investigated the house after the Lutz family left, just attached themselves to an interesting story and make some money off of the fever that The Exorcist infected the nation with only a few years earlier.

 So, where is the “truth” when it comes to the story behind The Amityville Horror?
 If we have to ignore the official story from the book, the seances by the con men and charlatans, then where can we turn to find the real story of what happened at 112 Ocean Avenue?